Happy Work, Happy Skin.

 Understanding the Link Between Work Habits and Skin Health

-Screen Time: Blue light exposure is thought to contribute to pigmentation, oxidative stress, and accelerated ageing.
+Screen Time: Emerging research suggests that blue light exposure from screens may contribute to pigmentation, oxidative stress, and accelerated ageing.

 Stress: High cortisol levels from chronic work stress can worsen breakouts, inflammation, or flare-ups.